 FLAC

-145mb on megaupload or depositfiles
+145mb on depositfiles

 His music is not very conducive to a jazz approach, yet many try it; here is a discussion of Gnossiennes No.1 and No.2 from a jazz angle.
 Mal Waldron made an entire record of Satie's compostions.
 I don't know if it is better than a straight-ahead reading like Roge's, but an interesting effort nonetheless.